Information for Degree Candidates

 Will there be a photographer at the ceremony?

 Three professional photographers will take pictures of each graduate: first, before going on stage; second, when the graduate crosses the stage; and third, as the graduate leaves the stage with diploma in hand.
 We ask guests to remain in their seats.
 Within approximately two weeks after Commencement, you will receive photo proofs and an order form from Grad Images.
 Babson College serves only in the capacity of providing the photographer.
-All questions regarding photographs should be directed to the studio directly at the Grad Images website.
+All questions regarding photographs should be directed to the studio at the Grad Images website.

 What if it rains on Commencement day?

 Commencement will be held under the tent, rain or shine, in order to accommodate a larger audience.
 Participants and guests should come prepared if inclement weather is expected.
 In the event of an extreme weather emergency, please refer to the Commencement home page, or call the Babson College Information Line, 781-239-INFO (4636).
-Regardless of weather conditions, Babson will provide a live broadcast of the ceremony in Sorenson Theater for guest viewing.
-In addition, the ceremony can be viewed online.
+Regardless of weather conditions, Babson will provide a live broadcast of the ceremony in Carling-Sorenson Theater for guest viewing.
+In addition, the ceremony may be viewed online.
 Please visit the home page for more information.

 Where do I go on Commencement day?